Zan-ai-ai/IMADAPP1/README.md

-Caption 2 [Screenshot showing results displayed after a user input is inserted]
+Caption 2 [An image showing the results after users input time of day]

 ### Video Demonstartion

-A video showing how this application actually works can be found here: <https://youtu.be/QD2qbHqxpvA>
+A video showing how this application actually works can be accessed here: <https://youtu.be/QD2qbHqxpvA>

-### Problems and How I solved them
+### Problems vs. How I solved them